 - Link Color: #1b89ef

 So, given those values, we can create an interactive switcher that changes our design to use a background of #2d2d2d to match the rest of Apple Mail’s Dark Mode design along with the text colors which Dark Mode uses or optimize with other colors to make it look great.

-Developing a light/dark theme switcher really isn’t that much overhead or investment and is a scalable implementation, if done properly.
-Creating a high contrast version of your emails is something marketers must be considering for the design irrespective of the Dark or Light Mode.
+Developing a light/dark theme switcher really isn’t that much overhead or investment and is a scalable implementation if done properly.
+Creating a high contrast version of your emails is something marketers must be considered for the design irrespective of the Dark or Light Mode.
 Many won’t take the time to optimize for it, but it’s going to separate the bad/mediocre/good from the great.
-World class brands and email marketing teams will support Dark Mode.
+World-class brands and email marketing teams will support Dark Mode.

 So, what do you think of email design optimization for Apple’s Dark Mode?
 What should be your top priorities, strategies or ideas?
 Share your unique ideas and suggestions with us and fellow marketers to start a discussion on best design strategies for light and dark theme switcher on Apple.